-Many people believe that long distance relationships are never going to work out.
-Your family may discourage it, and some of your best friends may advise you not to take it too seriously, in case you get your heart broken.
+People often think long-distance relationships will never work.
+It may be discouraged by your family, and some of your best friends may tell you not to take it too seriously in case you end up heartbroken.

-Nobody says it is going to be easy — the extra distance makes many things unachievable.
-Things could get complicated, and you could get sad and lonely at times.
-However, the extra distance also makes the simplest things the sweetest, being able to hold the other person’s hand, eating together at the same table, feeling each other’s touch, taking a walk together, smelling each other’s hair… these small wishes could suddenly mean so much more in a long distance relationship.
+However, the extra distance also makes the simplest things the sweetest.
+Being able to hold the other person’s hand, eating together at the same table, feeling each other’s touch, taking a walk together, smelling each other’s hair… these small wishes could suddenly mean so much more in a long-distance relationship.

 “If you want to live together, you first need to learn how to live apart.” – Anonymous

-View it as a learning journey for the both of you.
-See it as a test of your love for each other.
-As the Chinese saying goes, “Real gold is not afraid of the test of fire.”
-Instead of thinking that this long distance relationship is pulling you two apart, you should believe that through this experience, the both of you will be bound together even stronger.
+View it as a learning journey for both of you.
+This is an opportunity for you to prove your love for one another.
+According to a Chinese proverb, “Real gold is not afraid of the test of fire.”
+Instead of thinking that this long-distance relationship is pulling you two apart, you should believe that through this experience, the both of you will be bound together even stronger.

 As Emma says it to Will in season four of Glee,

 “I would rather be here, far from you, but feeling really close, rather than close to you but feeling really far away.” – Emma, Glee Season 4